Is seeing a specialist

 Many therapists provide wonderful

-dissatisfied with massage received elsewhere:
+with prenatal massage received elsewhere:

 therapist lacked confidence and didn't know how to (apply pressure, massage my hamstrings, etc.) with me lying on my side."